JsonAsAsset/JsonAsAsset/README.md

 3. Select the file and press open.

 4. The asset will import, and bring you to the created asset in the content browser.

-<a name="cloud"></a>
-#
-> [!TIP]
-> ### Want to import entire asset chains automatically? 💡
-> Make sure Cloud is enabled in Plugin Settings, and setup a Cloud Server.
-[Click here to get to Cloud releases.](https://github.com/Tectors/j0.dev/releases)
->
-> Once the Cloud is started, JsonAsAsset will fetch every referenced asset for you hands-free.

 <a name="common-errors"></a>
 ### Common Errors 🐛